You have a business and you want to sell lots, or am I wrong?

 – Because the message becomes more powerful

-– Because the prospect understands clearly the main benefit
+– Because the prospect clearly understands the main benefit

 Finding the central idea is the hard part.